marco-c/marco-c.github.io/_posts/2020-11-24-rust-source-based-code-coverage.md

 ### Parse with grcov
 [grcov](https://github.com/mozilla/grcov) can be downloaded from GitHub ([from the Releases page](https://github.com/mozilla/grcov/releases)).

-Simply execute grcov in the root of your repository, with the `--binary-path` option pointing to your binary.
+Simply execute grcov in the root of your repository, with the `--binary-path` option pointing to the directory containing your binaries (e.g. `./target/debug`).
 The `-t` option allows you to specify the output format:
 - "html" for a HTML report;
 - "lcov" for the LCOV format, which you can then translate to a HTML report using genhtml;
 - "coveralls" for a JSON format compatible with Coveralls/Codecov;